Is In-Context Learning Learning?: Introduction

 \section{Introduction}

 In learning theory, learning is tantamount to generalisation.
 Learning how to solve a task means that, after seeing examples of a task drawn with a distribution $\P$, a learner will have a bounded probability of error on classifying new inputs from some $\Q \neq \P$ \citep{Valiant}.
 In most traditional learning paradigms, a learner observes inputs from $\P$, and then encodes them within its own knowledge (e.g., updating weights).
 Then it uses this knowledge to generalise to new examples.
 Autoregressive large language models (LLMs)\footnote{We use `autoregressive model' and `LLM' interchangeably, with the assumption that the LLMs discussed are autoregressive.} do not \textit{explicitly} do that.
 Instead, they perform \textit{in-context learning} (ICL), where they `solve' (produce relevant outputs for) a task specified in natural language via next-token prediction \citep{GPT3}.
 An LLM observes, but does not encode, the full training set through the prompt.
 Instead, it updates its beliefs \textit{ad hoc}, where the beliefs are a combination of the input (drawn from $\P$) plus its own intrinsic knowledge (frozen weights).
-That is, it modifies its states at run-time to--ideally--generalise to new observations for \textit{any} task and \textit{any} $\Q$.
+That is, it modifies its states at run-time to--ideally--generalise to new observations for \textit{any} $\Q$.
+Reliance on intrinsic knowledge implies that the LLM is also expected to generalise to \textit{any task} (unseen $\P$).

 We argue, however, that \textbf{knowing is not always the same as learning}.
 Claims on an LLM's \textit{in-task} generalisation (consistent performance w.r.t. any $\P$ within the task) and \textit{cross-task} generalisation (consistent performance w.r.t any task) have divided the field.
 Theoretical characterisations on their learning power are usually limited, and hence \citet{borenstein-etal-2024-languages} argued that empirical explorations could help understand what \textit{can} transformer-based models learn versus what they \textit{actually} learn--a central motivation of our work.
 However, criticisms to empirical research on LLMs note that prompt-and-model dependence makes it hard to reproduce \citep{li2025surveyprompttuning,dewynter2024aweslawsflawstodays,sclar2024quantifying}, and that the terminology, methods, and results themselves are unreliable and could lead to misinterpretation (\citealt{huang-chang-2023-towards,dewynter2024aweslawsflawstodays}; also \secref{relatedwork}).